Emergency Medicine Residency FAQ

 How many letters of recommendation should I submit?
 Is a CORD letter required?

-- 3 letters of recommendation are required.
+- 3 letters of recommendation are recommended.
 The Standardized Letter of Evaluation (SLOE) CORD format is highly suggested, which can be found at www.cordem.org.

 Does the program accept passing COMLEX scores in lieu of USMLE scores for osteopathic applicants?